So What SHOULD Parents Do?

 By Alfie Kohn

-The absence of a step-by-step solution to parenting challenges can be terribly frustrating to people who believe that “practical” advice entails just such a solution.
+The absence of a step-by-step solution to parenting challenges can be terribly frustrating to people who believe that’s exactly what “practical” advice entails.
 But we really ought to be skeptical about the advisers who do offer such solutions.
 To say “If your kid does x, you should do y,” is to imply that it doesn’t matter who you are, who your child is, or why your child is doing x.
 To that extent, they’re being disrespectful both to you and to your child.

 That doesn’t mean, of course, that no help can be offered to parents.
 But what can be said to everyone – rather than just to you about how to help your child with this particular problem – will necessarily take the form of broadly conceived guidelines rather than specific instructions.
 Here are ten examples.